Condo Living FAQs

 Do I need to buy property insurance?

-Yes, as the homeowner, it is your responsibility to obtain a condominium homeowner’s insurance package that covers contents and betterments, which the Condominium Corporation does not provide.
+Yes, as the homeowner, it is your responsibility to obtain a condominium homeowner’s insurance package that covers contents, betterments and personal liability which the Condominium Corporation does not provide.

 Am I allowed to have pets?

 Generally, pets are permitted in condominiums however it is advised that you refer to the specific rules and regulations of your particular condominium of interest, before purchasing.
 There is typically a limit to number of pets, types of pets and size and weight.